 Here at Clutha Health First we believe pregnancy and childbirth are normal every day life events, and are delighted to be able to offer Midwifery Care (Lead Maternity Care).

-Christine, Christy, Jen and Megan, our local Midwives, will provide the majority of your care, from your first initial booking, until 6 weeks after your baby's birth.
+Charlie, Christine, Megan and Sheryl, our local Midwives, will provide the majority of your care, from your first initial booking, until 6 weeks after your baby's birth.
 One of these Midwives will be with you during your labour and birth.
 We offer care for women birthing at Clutha Health First, Queen Mary in Dunedin or those families that choose to home birth.
 When you require secondary care, Clutha Health First encourages you to return to us from Queen Mary, within 12 hours of a vaginal birth or 24 hous after a Caesarean birth.

 While continuity of care is our aim, holidays and sickness may interrupt this ideal.
 In the situation your care will be provided by a locum Midwife.
 From time to time we may have a Midwifery student working with us.
 Your consent will be sought to have a student involved in your care.